 These tea light candle holders were cut from pieces of reclaimed scrap wood left over from projects at the Vermont Woodworking School.
 Parts of the holder are left "rough" just as they arrived from the sawmill.
 Most have a beautifully bright painted end, used to distinguish pieces of lumber at the lumberyard.
 You are buying a single holder chosen at random from our stock.
 Each will vary slightly in shape, size, color and species of wood.
 If you see a specific candle holder you like, contact us via our custom order form and we'll our best to accommodate you.

-The holder measures approximately 1 inch thick.
-Length vary between 3 inches and 5 inches.
-Width vary between 2 inches and three inches.
+The holder measures between 1 &3/4 inches and 2" inches thick.
+Lengths vary between 3 inches and 4 &1/2 inches.
+Widths vary between 3& 1/2 inches and 4 inches.

 They are finished with an oil and polyurethane mix.
 They come with one tea light included.
 Use tea lights that have a metal or glass container, do not burn bare candles in these candle holders.